Compute Instances

 View Metrics

-Console: Instance detail → Metrics tab
+Console: Server detail → Metrics tab

 CLI: